Frank M. Conaway Jr.: Political career

 In 2006, Conaway successfully ran for the Maryland House of Delegates in District 40.
-He was sworn in on January 10, 2007, and has been a member of the Judiciary Committee during his entire tenure.
+He was sworn in on January 10, 2007, and was a member of the Judiciary Committee during his entire tenure.

+Conaway ran for re-election in 2026, but was defeated in the Democratic primary in June.

 Political positions

 Crime and policing

 In August 2010, Conaway used campaign funds to purchase and give away 500 cameras to Baltimore residents to "snap pictures of crime in progress".

 In 2013, Conaway voted for a bill to repeal the death penalty.

 During the 2015 legislative session, Conaway introduced legislation requiring the attorney general of Maryland to investigate any case involving a police-involved death.
 The bill received an unfavorable committee report.
 He also introduced a bill that would double max payouts in police brutality cases, which passed and was signed into law by Governor Larry Hogan.

 In 2016, Conaway introduced a bill that would allow video cameras in criminal sentencing hearings by filing a written request with the clerk of court.
 The bill received an unfavorable committee report.

 During the 2019 legislative session, Conaway voted for a bill that would allow Johns Hopkins University to create its own private police force.

 In 2023, Conaway introduced legislation backed by State's Attorney Ivan Bates to increase penalties for illegally carrying a handgun.
 The bill was later incorporated into the Gun Safety Bill of 2023, which was passed by the Maryland General Assembly in April, and signed into law by Governor Wes Moore in May 2023.